aws-samples/generative-ai-on-aws-architecture-patterns/README.md

 1. Admin access to the account
 1. [Request access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) to Amazon Bedrock models
 1. [AWS Console access](https://console.aws.amazon.com/console/home?#)
-1. If you'd like to experiment with an LLM real-time SageMaker endpoint, you must set the quota for `ml.g5.12xlarge` for your AWS Account to at least 1.
-You can increase the quota in AWS console as described in [this instructions](https://aws.amazon.com/premiumsupport/knowledge-center/manage-service-limits/).
+1. If you'd like to experiment with an LLM real-time SageMaker endpoints, you'll need the following SageMaker ML instances for real-time inference:
+- minimal setup to be able to deploy and experiment with small models, like [Falcon-7B](https://huggingface.co/tiiuae/falcon-7b-instruct): `ml.g5.2xlarge`
+- recommended setup to be able to use bigger models like [Falcon-40B](https://huggingface.co/tiiuae/falcon-40b-instruct): `ml.g5.12xlarge` (4x NVidia GPUs) or `ml.g5.48xlarge` (8x NVidia GPUs)

+You can check and increase your quotas for these instances as described in [this instructions](https://aws.amazon.com/premiumsupport/knowledge-center/manage-service-limits/).
 You don't need to increase quota if you're going to use Amazon Bedrock only

 ![](/static/img/sagemaker-quota-increase.png)